mental689/paddict/README.md

 When a user input a **query tag**, it will be matched with the **supporting set** of tags in the relational database.
 The relationship between query tag and the supporting tag set is exploited to enhance the tagging process.
 These document-level labels are noisy, to be cautious!

+* Now use OCR to extract the whole text content from PDF.
+The text is then tokenized and parsed into keywords and then is visualized in the reader page.

 ### Acknowledgement